knowledgecode/delegate/README.md

 # Delegate

 This is an event delegation library for the browser.
-I/F are similar to jQuery.
+Interfaces are similar to jQuery.

 ## Installation